Mymodcss/Vip-Mod/README.md

 English version :

+The plugin relies on the "vip_escapezone" and "vip_escapezone2" functions to detect extraction zones.
+Therefore, it is recommended to use the appropriate maps (three of them are available for download on the GitHub space).

 🛠️ Plugin Functionality:

 - A player is randomly selected as the VIP at the first second of each round.